alishsan/gr/README.md

 1. Dirac, P. A. M. (1928).
 "The quantum theory of the electron".
 Proceedings of the Royal Society of London.
 2. Chandrasekhar, S. (1983).
 "The Mathematical Theory of Black Holes".
 Oxford University Press.
 3. Parker, L., & Toms, D. J. (2009).
 "Quantum Field Theory in Curved Spacetime".
 Cambridge University Press.
+4. Collas, P., & Klein, D. (2018).
+"The Dirac equation in general relativity: A guide for calculations" [`arxiv.org/pdf/1809.02764`](https://arxiv.org/pdf/1809.02764).
+   - The tetrad and spin-connection implementation for Schwarzschild spacetime in `schwarzschild.clj` and `dirac.clj` follows the Fock–Ivanenko and Ricci rotation coefficient conventions of Sec.
+1.1–1.2 and the Schwarzschild examples in Sec.
+2.2 of this reference.

 ## License